m3xicang0d/HCFHooker-Util-Hubcore/README.md

 # HCFHooker
-This utility was created for "TacoHub" buyers to have an exact replica of vipermc The useful one was made with "SOCKET", a solution that we found very convenient for those people who do not usually use MongoDB or Redis.
+This utility was created for "TacoHub" buyers to have an exact replica of ViperMC

+The useful one was made with "SOCKET", a solution that we found very convenient for those people who do not usually use MongoDB or Redis.

 **The code is a bit unstable, but it can help you!**

 # Support